Introduction to Fault Tolerance

 5. Process Pairs

-Process Pair technique is a method of using same software in two different hardware units, and validating the functional differences in order to capture the faulty areas.
-This technique functions on top of the checkpoint and restart technique, as the similar checkpoints and restart instructions are placed in both the systems.
+Process Pair technique is a method of using the same software in two different hardware units and validating the functional differences in order to capture the faulty areas.
+This technique functions on top of the checkpoint and restart technique, as similar checkpoints and restart instructions are placed in both systems.

 6. Data Diversity